Austin | Charlotte | D.C. | Detroit | Los Angeles | Miami | New York | Phoenix

 The second step in the process is to get an approved I-140 petition in the EB-2 or EB-3 category.
 A smaller percentage of foreign workers will be eligible to bypass the PERM labor certification phase and file an I-140 petition in the EB-1 category as a multinational manager, a person of extraordinary ability, or an outstanding researcher/professor.

 All foreign workers seeking to obtain a green card must submit an I-485 application to adjust status to that of a permanent resident as the final step in the process.
+Approval of the I-485 application results in permanent residency, granting the individual the associated benefits, such as the ability to live and work in the country indefinitely.
 The overall green card process can take 12-24+ months and cost $10,000-$20,000 for filing fees and legal fees combined.
 As with temporary visas, government agencies can issue requests for evidence or outright denials on permanent visa applications.
 It is possible to appeal most denials, but doing so adds considerable time and expense, and a case approval is not certain.

 BOOK 30 MINUTE CONSULTATION HERE